 How many days do you need in Chengdu?

 A 2 Day Chengdu itinerary is a pretty perfect place to start.
-You can squeeze it in to a day if you need or spend up to 5 easily!
+You can squeeze it into a day if you need or spend up to 5 easily!

 What is the best Chengdu itinerary?